The Washington AIDS Partnership brings together ideas, people, & resources to fight HIV/AIDS in the Greater Washington

 What is the Washington AIDS Partnership?
 We are a committed group of individuals and organizations striving to prevent new HIV infections and help those living with HIV in the Greater Washington, D.C. region.
 Each year, the Partnership raises money from people like you to support the most effective, life-saving HIV and health programs in our region, including HIV testing, education to improve people's health, and connecting people living with HIV to medical care.
-In 2013, the Partnership helped the local community provide more than 20,000 people with information about how to protect themselves from HIV, preventing countless infections.
-The Partnership also operates other life-saving programs, including:
+In 2014, the Partnership helped more than 10,000 people get tested, educated, and engaged in the health care system.
+The Partnership also operates several life-saving programs, including:

-Youth Leadership Development: The Partnership recruits, trains, and mentors a team of 12 young people each year who commit to a year of full-time volunteer service at local health care and community-based service providers in the Washington, D.C. region.
+Youth Leadership Development: The Partnership recruits, trains, and mentors a team of 12 young people each year who commit to a year of full-time volunteer service at local health care and community-based service providers in Washington, D.C.
 In exchange for their service, team members receive a small stipend.
 Each individual is a critical resource to the community.
-The 2013-2014 team tested and counseled 5,847 people for HIV, provided health education to 1,134 individuals, and helped 3,611 clients access care, hospice, and other supportive services.
+The 2014-2015 team tested and counseled 3,339 people for HIV, provided health education to 4,297 individuals, and helped 4,299 clients access care, hospice, and other supportive services.
 Not only do they help people drastically improve their lives, but members grow immensely through a year of service: